 As we gather together this holiday season to celebrate with traditions of food, gift giving, and time with friends and family, our thoughts are with those struggling to get by or put food on the table.
-There are close to 49 million Americans living in food insecure households, including 32.8 million adults and 15.3 million children.
+There are close to 49 million Americans living in food-insecure households, including 32.8 million adults and 15.3 million children.
 These statistics are truly hard to stomach, particularly this time of year.
-That’s why we’re sharing a few tips for how you can make a difference, starting with your local community.
+That’s why we’re sharing a few tips on how you can make a difference, starting with your local community.

 1. Donate your time.